XiaoMi/mobile-ai-bench/README.md

 ## Daily Benchmark Results
 Please check *benchmark* step in [daily CI pipeline page](https://gitlab.com/llhe/mobile-ai-bench/pipelines).

+## FAQ
+**Q: Why are benchmark results not stable on my device?**

+**A**: Due to power save considerations, some SoCs have aggressive and advanced power control scheduling to reduce power consumption which make performance quite unstable (especially CPU runtime).
+Benchmark results highly depend on states of devices, e.g., running processes, temperature, power control policy.
+It is recommended to disable power control policy (as shown in `tools/power.sh`) if possible (e.g., rooted phone).
+Otherwise, keep your device at idle state with low temperature, and benchmark one model on one framework each time.

+**Q: Why do some devices run faster (or slower) than expected in the CI benchmark result?**

+**A**: Some devices is rooted and has some specialized performance tuning while some others is not rooted and failed to make such tuning (see the code for more details).

+**Q: Why is ncnn initialization time much less than others?**

+**A**: ncnn benchmark uses fake model parameters and skips loading weights from filesystem.

 ## Environment requirement

 MobileAIBench supports several deep learning frameworks ([MACE](https://github.com/XiaoMi/mace), [SNPE](https://developer.qualcomm.com/software/qualcomm-neural-processing-sdk), [ncnn](https://github.com/Tencent/ncnn) and [TensorFlow Lite](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite)) currently, which may require the following dependencies: